A team lead and a manager are both important roles within an organization, but they have distinct responsibilities and functions.

 Depending on the industry or field, some organizations may require a specific license or certification for a manager position.

-For example, a healthcare manager may need a nursing license, or a manager may need a CFA certification.
+For example, a healthcare manager may need a nursing license, or a financial manager may need a CFA certification.

 Some organizations may also require or prefer leadership or management certifications such as Project Management Professional (PMP) or Scrum Master.